Understanding Recurrent Neural Architectures by Analyzing and Synthesizing Long Distance Dependencies in Benchmark Sequential Datasets: Discussion

-As seen in LDD characteristics of \emph{sequential MNIST}, it is evident that the use of \emph{standard sequential MNIST} in benchmarking tasks is out of place due to the absence of long-range correlations.
-This presents a compelling case to analyze LDD characteristics of benchmark datasets before they are selected for this job.
-Also, permutations lead to more complex dependency structure.
-Thus by altering existing datasets (with short-range dependency) in a way to introduce long-range correlations or LDDs and then analyzing the LDD characteristics presents a more systematic way of building more rich datasets.
-Even in SP\emph{k} languages, the choice of \emph{forbidden strings} allows for the introduction of more complex dependency structure, hence introducing stronger long-range correlations in the generated dataset.
-This results in a systematic control of the design of benchmarking tasks.
-This can also be verified by computing LDD characteristics of the generated datasets.
+As seen in dependency decay curves of sequential MNIST, it is evident that the use of sequential MNIST in benchmark tasks is out of place due to the absence of long distance dependencies.
+This presents a compelling case to analyze dependency decay curves of benchmark datasets before they are selected for this job.
+Also, the presence of a flat curve with very low mutual information in permuted sequential MNIST dataset is usually a result of noisy data.
+It is this noisy data (rather than complex LDDs) that is responsible for reducing the performance of the recurrent neural architectures.
+Overall, however we would argue that both of these datasets are inadequate at benchmark sequential models due to their limitation in generating complex LDDs.

-One implication of these experiments is that having multiple benchmark datasets from a single domain does not necessarily improve the experimental testing of a models capacity to model LDDs: essentially, LDDs are fixed within a domain and sampling more datasets from that domain simply results in testing the model on LDDs with similar characteristics.
-Consequently, the relatively limited set of domains and tasks covered by benchmark datasets indicates that current benchmarks do not provide enough LDD variety to extensively test the capacity of state-of-the-art architectures to model LDDs.